Quick Introduction to HTML

 Such a tag might look like this:

-The attribute consists of attribute name, followed by an equals sign, then by the value, which is a character string in quotes.
+An attribute consists of the attribute name, followed by an equals sign, then by the value, which is a character string in quotes.

 Comments

-There is a provision in HTML for code comments, which is text you can put in the code but does not show up in the web page.
+There is a provision in HTML for code comments, which is text in the code that does not show up in the web page.

 You can use comments to make a memo to yourself about why you coded something in some particular way, or to “comment out” a chunk of HTML code that you want to disable temporarily.